 Can I Give My Dog Colloidal Silver?
 Answer: Yes

-There are a few ways you can give your dog or other pets Colloidal Silver.
-If your pet is sick you can simply put a few drops of Colloidal Silver in their water once a day until they feel better.
+There are a few ways you can give your dog some Colloidal Silver.
+If your pet is sick you can simply put a few drops in their water once a day until they feel better.

-For open wounds you can gently place Colloidal Silver gel directly on the wound 1-2 times per day for about a week, and if your pet does not like to be touched on the wound there is also a spray that should not hurt or sting when it is sprayed on.
-If symptoms have not improved in a week you should see your veterinarian.
+For open wounds you can gently place Colloidal Silver gel directly on the wound, 1-2 times per day for about a week.
+If your dog doesn’t like to be touched on the wound, there’s a spray that should not hurt or sting when applied.

 There are a few ways you can get Colloidal Silver.
-One way is by asking the veterinarian, sometimes they may have a sample or some on hand to get you started.
-It can also be found at most local health food stores, and animal feed stores.
+One way is by asking a veterinarian.
+Sometimes they may have a sample or some on-hand to get you started.
+It’s also sold at most local health food stores, as well as animal feed stores.

 Colloidal Silver seems to be harmless to dogs and other animals.
 However the Food and Drug Administration (FDA) of the United States is unaware of any evidence that support that Colloidal Silver is safe or effective to people nor animals.
 This drug should be used under your own or doctors discretion.

-Whether or not you want to try the over-the-counter medicine is up to you.
-If you are unsure of it you can seek advise from other pet owners over the internet or seek the advise of your pet’s veterinarian.
+Whether or not you want to try the over-the-counter medicine is something you’ll need to decide.
+If you’re unsure, it’s best to seek the advise of your pet’s veterinarian.